 In such applications, the primary design requirement is to ensure that the full-scale step input signal settles to 18-bit accuracy at the ADC inputs.
 This condition is critical to achieve the excellent linearity specifications of the ADC.
-Therefore, the bandwidth of the antialiasing RC filter must be large enough to allow optimal settling of the input signal during the ADC acquisition time.
+Therefore, the bandwidth of the antialiasing RC filter should be large enough to allow optimal settling of the input signal during the ADC acquisition time.
 The filter capacitor helps reduce the sampling charge injection at the ADC inputs, but degrades the phase margin of the driving amplifier, thereby leading to stability issues.
 Amplifier stability is maintained by the series isolation resistor.
+Therefore, the component values of the antialiasing filter should be carefully selected to meet the settling requirements of the system as well as to maintain the stability of the input driving amplifiers.